verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

      prometheusSecret: prometheus-managed1
    EOF
    ```
-1. Wait for the VerrazzanoManagedCluster resource to reach ready status.
+1. Wait for the VerrazzanoManagedCluster resource to reach the `Ready` status.
 At that point, it will have generated a YAML
-   file that is to be applied on the managed cluster to complete the registration process.
+   file that must be applied on the managed cluster to complete the registration process.
    ```
    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl wait --for=condition=Ready vmc managed1 -n verrazzano-mc
    ```